Link Search Menu Expand Document

 It’s now time to configure additional interfaces, starting at least with the WAN interface.

-Configure the WAN interface
+Configure the WAN interfaces

 Configure LAN interfaces